HuuThang-1402/udacity-azure-dev-project1/WRITEUP.md

 ### Assess app changes that would change your decision.

-*Detail how the app and any other needs would have to change for you to change your decision in the last section.*

 Virtual Machines: For applications that require more flexibility and changeability or high processor as image, video processing, virtual machines are considerably superior.